topojson/topojson/README.md

 ## Implementation

-TopoJSON introduces a new object type, "Topology".
-A Topology has an array `objects` which can contain either features or geometry objects, and an array `arcs`.
-Each *arc* is a sequence of points; thus, a single arc is equivalent to a LineString's coordinates, and the array of arcs is equivalent to a MultiLineString's coordinates.
-The arcs are stitched together to form the geometry, rather than storing the geometry on each object separately.
+TopoJSON introduces a new container type, "Topology".
+A Topology contains a map of named `objects`, which represent GeoJSON geometry objects such as polygons and multi-polygons, and an array `arcs`.
+An *arc* is a sequence of points, similar to a line string's coordinates.
+The arcs are stitched together to form the geometry, rather than storing the coordinates for each object separately.

-As such, geometry objects differ from the GeoJSON specification in terms of how their coordinates are specified.
-Any geometry object contained inside a Topology defines its coordinates in terms of a sequence of the Topology's arcs, referenced by zero-based index.
-For example, a LineString geometry might be defined as
+As such, geometry objects in TopoJSON differ from GeoJSON in terms of how their coordinates are specified: any geometry inside a Topology defines its coordinates in terms of a sequence of the Topology's arcs, referenced by zero-based index.
+For example, a line string might be defined as

 ```js
 {"type": "LineString", "arcs": [42]}
 ```

 where *42* refers to the arc `topology.arcs[42]`.
-If multiple arcs need to be concatenated:
+If multiple arcs need to be concatenated to form the line string:

 ```js
 {"type": "LineString", "arcs": [42, 43]}
 ```

-Similarly, a Polygon with a hole might be defined as
+Similarly, a polygon with a hole might be defined as

 ```js
 {"type": "Polygon", "arcs": [[42, 43], [44]]}
 ```

 When stitching together arcs to form geometries, the last coordinate of the arc must be the same as the first coordinate of the subsequent arc, if any.
-Thus, for all arcs except the last arc, the last coordinate of the arc should be skipped while rendering.
+Thus, for all arcs except the last arc, the last coordinate of the arc can be skipped while rendering.
 For example, if arc 42 represents the point sequence A → B → C, and arc 43 represents the point sequence C → D → E, then the line string [42, 43] represents the point sequence A → B → C → D → E.

+In some cases, a shared arc may need to be reversed.
+For example, the shared border between California and Nevada proceeds southwards on the California side, but northwards on the Nevada side.
+(All sub-hemisphere polygons must be in clockwise winding order; counterclockwise winding order indicates the polygon that covers an area greater than one hemisphere.)
 A negative index indicates that the sequence of coordinates in the arc should be reversed before stitching.
 To avoid ambiguity with zero, the two's complement is used; -1 (~0) represents the reversed arc 0, -2 (~1) represents the reversed arc 1, and so on.

 A Topology has an array `arcs` which is an array of line strings.
 Each point in the line string is specified at least two dimensions: x and y.
 Each coordinate is represented as an integer value relative to the previous point, or relative to the origin ⟨0,0⟩ for the first point.
-To convert to latitude and longitude (or absolute coordinates), the topology also defines a `transform`.
+To convert to latitude and longitude (or absolute coordinates), the topology defines a `transform`.
 For example:

 ```js
 "transform": {